drseg/swift-fsm/README.md

 ### Using Events to Pass Values

 Actions can receive the event that led to their being called, which can be useful if that event includes a value you may wish to pass on.
-SwiftFSM requires a special handler that enables you to do this in the following way:
+SwiftFSM requires a special struct and protocol that in combination enable you to do this as follows:

 ```swift
 enum Event: EventWithValues {